 - Control of transportation

 Each phase requires close monitoring and constant enhancement to meet changing demands.
 As the industry evolves, external factors, such as market trends and customer expectations, will cause new issues to emerge.
 And solving these challenges will require a certain level of creativity paired with data-driven insights.
-IoT provides so much promise, and that’s why it’s a hot topic as we discuss innovation here at Smart Warehousing.

 Current Issues IoT Can Be Used to Address

 Today’s consumers not only want, but demand the ability to actively monitor their shipments.
 In fact, 91% of customers expect order tracking visibility, with nearly a fifth of consumers revealing they track their packages multiple times per day.

 And the real-time data desire rings true for business leaders as well.
 Businesses want their logistics partner to provide product visibility from storage through fulfillment and shipping.
 This level of transparency ensures merchandise is accounted for as it travels through various supply chain stages.
 Because the reality is: misplaced products will impact revenue flow, as well as the customer experience – which, over time, can damage customer loyalty and repeat business.